gamma-lab/buffet/rasa_quick_starter/readme.md

 Rasa has 3 parts:

 1. **NLU** (Natural Language Understanding)
-This part has a customizable pipleline which include entity recognition, feature extraction and model training.
+This part has a customizable pipeline which includes entity recognition, feature extraction and model training.
 This supervised machine learning model is to classify a given text to a predefined "intent".  https://github.com/RasaHQ/rasa_nlu

 2. **CORE**
 This part is to handle the messages and assign an action of the robot.
 The choice of the action could be entirely hard-coded **one to one** mapping of each intent with a certain action like just print out a message.
 It also can be predicted by the **pretrained model** based on the chat history. https://github.com/RasaHQ/rasa_core

 3. **SDK**
-This softerware developemnt kit is installed in the server.
-If we want to customerize the action, we need to install this. eg.take actions to run query in the database and define how front-end robot interact with the customer.
+This software development kit is installed in the server.
+If we want to customize the action, we need to install this. eg.take actions to run the query in the database and define how front-end robot interact with the customer.

 # Setup